kafka4beam/brod/README.md

 brod:resolve_offset(Hosts, Topic, Partition).
 ```

+Caution the above delete_topics can fail if you do not have `delete.topic.enable` set to true in your kafka config

 # brod-cli: A command line tool to interact with Kafka

 This will build a self-contained binary with brod application